Senior Symphony

 The Senior Symphony performs standard orchestral repertoire of the highest caliber.
 The orchestra has performed in some of the world’s most prestigious concert halls to enthusiastic audience response.

 The Senior Symphony has achieved an enviable international reputation for excellence.
-Tours have included concerts in China, Austria, Hungary, Spain, Italy, Scotland, Canada, Argentina, Uruguay, and more.
-In 2019, the orchestra traveled to Ireland for a 10-day cultural and performance tour and embarks on a tour of Belgium and The Netherlands in summer 2023.
+Tours have included concerts in China, Austria, Hungary, Spain, Italy, Scotland, Canada, Argentina, Uruguay, Ireland, and most recently, in Belgium and The Netherlands in 2023.
+In July 2025, the orchestra will embark on a 10-day cultural and performance tour of Poland and the Czech Republic.

 At a Glance